What Are the 7 Elements of Art? (Projects for Kids + Free Printable)

 The elements of art are characteristics that are observable in all kinds of artwork.
 The 7 elements of art are line, shape, form, space, texture, value, and color.
 Any good artwork will include these 7 elements.

-Check out this tape-resist rainbow art project that explores many of the elements of art in a very simple way!
+Check out this tape-resist rainbow art project that explores various art elements in a simple yet effective way!

 The line is one of the most basic but essential components of art!
-It is considered a primary design element and foundation of all drawings.
+It is considered a primary design element and the foundation of all drawings.
 Lines have different styles, shapes, sizes, and directions.
-Plus, they can also be different thicknesses, which creates different effects.
+Additionally, they can be of different thicknesses, which creates various effects.

 There are many different types of lines.